 Celebrating life, love, family, community, heritage, and destiny!
 Hello, and welcome to my website, which tells you something of who I am and what I do ~

-Born and bred in Liverpool, Ken Pye retired as Managing Director of his own leadership development organisation, ‘The Knowledge Group’.
+Born and bred in Liverpool, in 1951, Ken Pye retired as Managing Director of his own leadership development organisation, ‘The Knowledge Group’, in 2016.

 In a varied career spanning over fifty years Ken has experience in each professional sector.
 This includes working as a Residential Child Care Officer for youngsters with profound special needs; as a Youth and Community Leader; as the Community Development Worker for Toxteth; as the Northwest Regional Officer for Barnardos; as the National Partnership Director for the Business Environment Association; and as Senior Programme Director with Common Purpose.

 He also undertook a special, one-year contract for Liverpool Hope University as Executive Director of Continuing Professional Development, before setting up ‘The Knowledge Group’ in 2009.